 *noun.
 Archaic.
 A surgeon.
 Origin of chirurgeon.
 Middle English cirurgien from Old French from Latin chīrurgia surgery ; see surgery

 Wachapreague waterfront, looking east towards the Atlantic

 USGS map showing canyons eroded into the Continental Slope (paleoriver channels) when sea levels were lower, roughly 10,000-15,000 years ago.

-It is hard today to grasp that millenias ago the Eastern Shore was simply part of the North American mainland.
-To see the Atlantic required several days hiking thru primeval forest and marshland before finally reaching the beach, a 300-400′ drop in elevation covering a distance of roughly 100 miles.
-The Chesapeake Bay did not exist, in its place was the Susquehana River Valley.
-The canyons shown in the above map drop precipitously off the edge of the Continental Shelf, a vivid indication that the rivers we know today that flow past cities like Richmond, Washington, D.C., Baltimore and Philadelphia, once extended much further out into the vastness of the Atlantic.
+It is hard today to grasp that millennia ago the Eastern Shore was a long ways inland from the coast.
+To see the Atlantic at that time required several days hiking thru primeval forest and marshland before finally reaching the beach, a 300-400′ drop in elevation covering a distance of roughly 100 miles.
+The Chesapeake Bay did not exist, in its place was the Susquehanna River Valley.
+The canyons shown in the above map drop precipitously off the edge of the Continental Shelf, a vivid indication that the rivers we know today that flow past cities like Richmond, Washington, D.C., Baltimore and Philadelphia, once extended much further before reaching the vastness of the Atlantic.